EvilGenius13/AzerothContainers/README.md

 - [] Can pause container
 - [] Can unpause container
 - [] Can remove container
-- [X] Can see logs of container
+- [X] Can see logs of container TODO: need to colour errors in red.
 - [X] Can see stats of container (CPU, Memory, Network, Disk, IO) - Currently only a snapshot.
 See (Container Stats Monitoring)
 - [] Can see exec into container
 - [] Can see inspect of container
 - [X] Can create a container TODO: Need to test latest container with a fresh pull from dockerhub with noticeable change.
+Need descriptors on fields.
 - [] Add UDP and TCP port mapping options.
 - [] TODO: When running docker run -p xxxx it automatically creates an external port in the 5xxxx range.
 We should mimic the same behaviour.
   - Use turbo and job to clean up snapshot data